py5coding/py5book/content/processing_mode.md

 ### 3. Use `callPython()` Method

-Make a call to the `callPython()` method, possibly in a thread

-Also try using `py5Println()`
+Use `callPython()` in your Sketch to make Python calls from Java.
+Remember to cast the returned `java.lang.Object` to the appropriate class.

+If your call to Python involves complex or time-consuming computation, you may want to use `callPython()` in a separate thread.
+However, if you do use this feature in a separate thread, the Python code should not use any of py5's drawing functions.
+The Processing Library is not threadsafe and bugs can be hard to track down.

+Consider catching exceptions, either in Python or in Java.
+If an exception is thrown in Python, a `RuntimeException` will be thrown in Java.
+Thrown exceptions can be problematic if your Sketch is running through Jupyter Notebook because you might have to restart the Notebook to exit the Sketch.

+Finally, use `py5Println()` to print text.
+If you are using a Jupyter Notebook, `py5Println()` will place the text in the output of a notebook cell.
+Using `System.out.println()` would output text to the Jupyter Notebook logs.

-### 4. Python Code
+### 4. Python Code Tasks

+There are several tasks you must address in Python to use Processing Mode.

-You will need to add your compiled Java code to your classpath.
+First, you will need to add your compiled Java code to your classpath.
+This can be done one of three ways:

+1. Explicitly adding the jars with [](/reference/py5tools_add_jars) or [](/reference/py5tools_add_classpath)
+2. Place your jar files in a `jars` directory that is a subdirectory of the current working directory
+3. Create an environment variable `PY5_JARS` that points to a directory with jar files

-You will need to write some Python code to define and register the functions you will call from Python.
+Second, you will need to write some Python code to define and register the functions you will call from Python.
+Remember, you can use the dot ("`.`") notation to access callables in modules or attached to objects.

-You will also need to tell py5 to create an instance of your class instead of `py5.core.Sketch`.
+And finally, you will also need to tell py5 to create an instance of your class instead of `py5.core.Sketch`.
+You can do this with the `_jclassname` parameter in your call to [](/reference/sketch_run_sketch).
+If your Python code is using py5 in [class mode](content-py5-modes-class-mode), pass the `_jclassname` parameter to your constructor.

 ## Limitations

 Limitations for Jupyter Notebook users

+## Object Translation

 ## Creating Interfaces

+How to handle object translation?